dashaub/PBDP/hw2/Shaub_David_HW2.md

 \newpage
-Screenshots of both programs launched with 2, 4, 8, and 16 threads on a *4 CPU* instance are included below:
+Screenshots of both programs launched with 2, 4, 8, and 16 threads on a **8 CPU** instance are included below:

 ![htop with 2 threads](8_cpuio_htop_2.png)